“You held us spellbound for almost two hours!”

 Comments From Speaking Engagements & Workshops:

-“You were a hit with your ‘Page-Turner’ workshop and your remarks during the racially-sensitive coverage panel.
+“You were a hit with your popular ‘Page-Turner’ workshop and you made a great contribution to the panel on racially-sensitive journalism coverage.
 We’ve had nothing but positive feedback, with many folks saying it was the best conference in many years!

 –Elaine Hobson Miller, National Federation Press Women Conference